wavever/AlbumPicker/README.md

 # AlbumPicker

-`AlbumPicker` is a library that you can get photo from album or camera.
+`AlbumPicker` is a library that you can get photo from album or camera very easy.

 ## Usage

 ### Album

 ``` kotlin
 AlbumPicker.pickAlbum()
            .allow(PERMISSION_REQUEST_CODE)